 Even though fall doesn’t officially start until September 22, it’s not too early to start incorporating delicious autumn ingredients into your sweet and savory meals.
-You can stick to classic autumn recipes like homemade pumpkin pie and baked sweet potatoes, or you can switch it up by adding fall flavors to your favorite year-round dishes.

 On this week’s episode of Hostess Next Door, chef Vanessa Cantave demonstrates how to use your apple-picking bounty in fun fall recipes.
 To start, Vanessa whips up a spiced apple and Meyer lemon martini.
 Then, for her main dish, she makes pan-roasted pork chops with sweet brown-butter apples.

 Fall is all about making the most of the bountiful harvest, which is exactly what Vanessa does with her brown-butter apple topper.
 Using just apples, sage, lemon juice, and butter, she creates a beautifully browned mixture that complements her juicy pork chops for a perfect fall dinner.

 Check out Vanessa’s recipe for pork chops and brown-butter apples below, and be sure to SHARE this a-peeling dish with your friends on Facebook!